last updated: January 2nd, 2020

 In PractiTest, we understand the importance of security, privacy and reliability of information.
 Our platform was designed to make sure only you and your users can access your information, and we work with the best practices and top partners (such as E&Y for SOC, AWS, etc) in the business to make sure our system is always secure, available and accessible from anywhere in the world.
 PractiTest is and always was a SaaS only platform; as such PT was designed and built from the beginning with all the security considerations in mind.
 Over the years, as our client base grew, we kept adding layers to make our system even more secure.
 Some of the practices that we have today are listed below.
 For the full SOC-II type 2 report, please contact us.

 From ground to top we see our security as layer by layer:

 Layer 1 - Physical Security & Access

+PractiTest is hosted in AWS US and EU data centers.
 AWS provides physical data center access only to approved employees and authorized third parties.
 Access requests are granted based on the principle of least privilege, meaning access will be limited to the layer of the data center the individual needs access to, and is time-bound.
-To read more about this please visit: https://aws.amazon.com/compliance/data-center/
+To read more about this please visit AWS data center

 Layer 2 - Infrastructure Services